JeffreyGaydos/te-custom-mods/README.md

     - `./includes/build_scripts/build_zip_plugin.py`
 - **Create Github Release**: After making the above changes and committing them to the branch, a release draft is created with the version determined by the plugin version incremeter.
 Note that the workflow will not overrite a release with the same tag, so the release may not show up if you used the same tag as a previous release.
 The title and body of the PR from which the release was created are added to the release title and body respectively.
 A link to the PR is added at the end of the release notes as well.
 This is all internal to the workflow and does not involve any python scripts

+## RSS Feed

+The custom RSS feed is implemented via the "raw" view of the code found in `RSS/recent-articles.rss`, specifically on the `DEV-custom-rss` branch.
+This file is updated via the GitHub action found in `.github/.workflows/rss_updates.yml` and currently runs at 7:27 AM UTC (3:27 AM EDT).
+The python file that actually updates the RSS feed file is at `RSS/update_rss.py`, but specifically on the `DEV-custom-rss` branch.
+The python file on the `master` branch is not actually used by the action to update the RSS feed.
+Any RSS-related updates should be applied to both the `master` and `DEV-custom-rss` branches.

 ## Dev Automation

 The `dev_automation` folder is intended to be used with the VS Code plugin [Run on Save](https://marketplace.visualstudio.com/items?itemName=emeraldwalk.RunOnSave&ssr=false#overview).
 The file `.vscode/settings.json` needs to be configured as follows for those scripts to work correctly: